alphauslabs/tmpdocs/docs/guides/invoice-calc-sched.md

 Make sure to install [`bluectl`](https://alphauslabs.github.io/docs/blueapi/bluectl/) first.

 Note that creating a calculation schedule automatically enables your notification channels as well.
-If you don't specify a notification channel during schedule creation, a default email-type notification channel will be created using your primary email address.
-At the moment, only email-type notification channels are supported.
+If you don't specify a notification channel during schedule creation, an email-type channel will be created using your primary email address.
+At the moment, only email-type channels are supported.

 ``` sh
 $ bluectl cost aws calculation schedule create "0 0 3 * *"